 Measuring progress on SDG Education Target 4.a

 This resource aims to improve the monitoring of school violence at all levels, to ensure that all children and adolescents are able to fulfil their right to a quality education.
-It provides policy-makers, stakeholders, and education communities with access to data and key publications, and contributes towards the monitoring of relevant Sustainable Development Goals (SDGs) and targets.
+It provides policy-makers, stakeholders, and education communities with access to data and key publications, and contributes towards the monitoring of Sustainable Development Goal (SDG) 4 and targets.